ceerqingtingml/hello-world1/README.md

 # hello-world1
 Hello everyone,

-this is my first github project, hoping to learn some sth here.
+this is my first github project, hoping to learn sth here.